 With support from the original investors and additional Gulf Coast donors, 15 more teachers joined the effort in 2016-17 to meet the needs of all 10 Title I schools in Sarasota County.
 During that school year, 86 percent of the 139 students who received a full intervention reached average grade levels of reading and writing.

-Encouraged by that success and recognizing that many students in non-Title I schools also would benefit from the program, the school district and Barancik Foundation funded district-wide implementation of Reading Recovery for the 2017-18 school year.
+Encouraged by that success and recognizing that many students in non-Title I schools also would benefit from the program, Gulf Coast, the school district and Barancik Foundation have continued to fund district-wide implementation of Reading Recovery each year since.

 The Entire School Benefits